paulyuk/simple-agent-af/README.md

 ```bash
 dotnet run
 ```

-The application will ask the AI agent about the three laws of robotics, first with a synchronous call and then with streaming output.
+4. Enter a message like `what are the laws?`

+The application will start an interactive conversation loop where you can ask questions.
+Type 'exit' or 'quit' to end the session.

 ## Authentication